wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 # API Leaks

 The **API Leaks** module of the Wallarm platform actively scans your selected domains to check for the leaks of API tokens.
-This article gives an overview of API Leaks: issues addressed by it, its purpose and main possibilities.
+This article gives an overview of the module: issues addressed by it, its purpose and main possibilities.

 The module can operate in two different modes: